 Contemporary Fiction About Mental Illness

 Let me start off by saying, this is no Big Little Lies.
-I love Moriarty when her works are based more on events that could actually happen – My Husband’s Secret and Big Little Lies remain great books on my list.
+I love Moriarty when her works are based more on events that could actually happen – My Husband’s Secret and Big Little Lies remain great contemporary fiction books on my list.

 Rachel is a 24-year-old woman who has serious food issues stemming from her mother.
 She is obsessed with maintaining her body and her image while craving nurturing, unconditional love and food.